• 4000-km review

 The WR’s dashboard is about as basic as they get – just the speed reading and a trip or odometre, plus some warning lights.
 I fitted a Trail Tech temp gauge (left).

 With a DRD correction chip (right) the speedo was spot on and could be changed between kph and mph with some sequential faffing.
-The odometer was 11% over, but reading were corrected for mpg calcs.
+The odometer was 11% over, but readings were corrected for mpg calcs.
 The GPS was hard-wired in and I never needed the additional power plugs.

 Durability and problems